ostcar/kingfisher/README.md

 To build the platform from source, you need to install [roc](https://www.roc-lang.org/install), [go](https://go.dev/dl/) and [zig](https://ziglang.org/learn/getting-started/#installing-zig).
 Zig is used to crosscompile the go code.
-At the moment, it only works with zig `0.11.0`.
+Zig `0.14.0` is needed (not released at the moment of writing).

 Run: